RobVergano/pands-project-/README.md

 ![alt text](https://github.com/RobVergano/pands-project-/blob/main/Histogram/Histogram.png)

-The histogram shows a high variety in the values distribution, which it may be related to the differences between species.
+The histogram shows a high variety in the values distribution, which it may be related to the differences among species.

 ## 7. SCATTER PLOT OF EACH PAIR OF VARIABLES